In this Article

 A healthy third-trimester diet during pregnancy has many elements.
 Your pregnancy diet plan can comprise of all the essential nutrients and you must eat in moderation.
 Avoid overeating because you will feel severe hunger pangs during this period.
 Learn more about what foods to eat during the 7th month of pregnancy.

-Your body will need an extra dose of iron in the third trimester of your pregnancy to prevent anaemia or haemorrhage during delivery or even premature delivery.
-You would need approximately 27 mg of iron every day. mentioned are correct.)
+- Foods Rich in Iron and Protein: Your body will need an extra dose of iron in the third trimester of your pregnancy to prevent anaemia or haemorrhage during delivery or even premature delivery.
+You would need approximately 27 mg of iron every day.
 Dark green vegetables like spinach, turnip leaves, dried fruits like raisins and apricots, pumpkin and sesame seeds, soya beans, red meat and poultry are all iron-rich foods that you can include in your diet.
 Protein is also important for the healthy growth of the baby.
 The amino acids present in protein-rich foods like eggs, meat, lentils, chickpeas, pulses and dairy products will provide you with the recommended 75-100 gms of protein a day.

-Along with calcium, you will also need magnesium in a proportionate amount in order to assimilate the calcium.
+- Foods Rich in Magnesium: Along with calcium, you will also need magnesium in a proportionate amount in order to assimilate the calcium.
 Magnesium will help alleviate leg cramps, relax muscles and also prevent premature delivery.
-For every 1000 gm of calcium, you need 400 mg of magnesium.
-Black beans, oat bran, barley, artichoke, almonds and pumpkin seeds are rich sources of magnesium.
+You need 350 mg of magnesium daily while pregnant.
+You can include black beans, oat bran, barley, artichoke, almonds and pumpkin seeds in your diet, as they are rich sources of magnesium.

-Folic acids lowers the risk of any neural tube defects and aid in the development of a healthy neural system.
-Make sure you get at least 600 mg -800 mg of folic acid daily through your pregnancy diet.
+- Foods Rich in Folic Acid: Folic acids lowers the risk of any neural tube defects and aid in the development of a healthy neural system.
+Make sure you get at least 400 mg of folic acid daily through your pregnancy diet.
 You can eat dark leafy vegetables, oranges, oatmeal, whole grain bread and fortified cereals to get the recommended dose of folic acid.

 Foods to Avoid in the Seventh Month of Pregnancy